syedalifathima-N/Project-Hyperlaunch/README.md

 ->The Titanic dataset comes from the tragic sinking of the RMS Titanic in 1912.

-->o develop a machine learning model using Logistic Regression that predicts whether a passenger survived the Titanic shipwreck based on features such as age, gender, and passenger class.
+->to develop a machine learning model using Logistic Regression that predicts whether a passenger survived the Titanic shipwreck based on features such as age, gender, and passenger class.

 ->It is available in many ML libraries like Seaborn, Kaggle, and Scikit-learn.